Kane (wrestler): Teaming with Big Show (2005–2006)

-Various feuds (2006–2007)
+Brothers of Destruction reunion (2006–2007)

 On the October 13 episode of SmackDown!, Kane moved to the SmackDown! brand.
 On the November 3 episode of SmackDown!, Kane reunited with The Undertaker as The Brothers of Destruction to defeat Montel Vontavious Porter (MVP) and Mr. Kennedy.
 Kane continued a feud with MVP competing in several gimmick matches.
-The result of the feud was an Inferno match at Armageddon; Kane won by setting MVP's back on fire which resulted in first degree burns.
-On the SmackDown! before the Royal Rumble, Kane was involved in a six-man elimination over-the-top-rope battle royal, with King Booker, MVP, The Miz, Chris Benoit, and Finlay.
+The result of the feud was an Inferno match at Armageddon on December 17; Kane won by setting MVP's back on fire which resulted in first degree burns.
+On the January 26, 2007 episode of SmackDown!, Kane was involved in a six-man elimination over-the-top-rope battle royal, with King Booker, MVP, The Miz, Chris Benoit, and Finlay.
 This match went to a no-contest as The Undertaker interrupted after Kane had been eliminated and punished by the remaining opponents.

-At the Royal Rumble, Kane eliminated King Booker, but Booker re-entered the ring and eliminated Kane.
-On the February 2 episode of SmackDown!, while receiving the key to the city in his hometown of Houston, Booker was attacked by Kane starting a feud between the two.
-At No Way Out, Kane defeated King Booker.
+At the Royal Rumble on January 28, Kane eliminated King Booker, who re-entered the ring and eliminated him.
+On the February 2 episode of SmackDown!, while receiving the key to the city in his hometown of Houston, King Booker was attacked by Kane starting a feud between the two.
+At No Way Out on February 18, Kane defeated King Booker.
 On the February 23 episode of SmackDown!, Kane lost to King Booker in a Falls Count Anywhere Money in the Bank Qualifying match after interference from The Great Khali, sparking a feud between the two.
-Before WrestleMania 23, Kane started to walk around with a hook, similar to the hook he used as Jacob Goodnight in See No Evil.
-At WrestleMania, Kane lost to Khali.
+Kane started to walk around with a hook, similar to the hook he used as Jacob Goodnight in See No Evil.
+At WrestleMania 23 on April 1, Kane lost to Khali.
 During the match, in homage to Hulk Hogan slamming André the Giant twenty years earlier at WrestleMania III, Kane picked up Khali for the first time and body-slammed him to the mat.